Getting Started with the BIN Data API

 Enhanced Data

-With Pagos Batched BIN Data, you can request enhanced data.
+With the BIN Data API, you can request enhanced data.
 This provides you with up to 35 additional fields beyond the standard data fields.
 It includes additional card brand information, estimated interchange costs, SCA regulation requirements, and more.
-See the Batched BIN Data Dictionary for a detailed list of the enhanced data fields available and an example of how BIN data appears in a query response.
+See the BIN Data API Dictionary for a detailed list of the enhanced data fields available and an example of how BIN data appears in a query response.

 What does a Null field response mean?